wlibuaa/academic-kickstart/content/authors/bchen/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "bunbun.d.chan@gmail.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Faculty
+- Grad Student
 ---

-Welcome to Li Group